Composting at home is a great way to reduce the amount of waste that goes in your bin.

 - Black 330 litre compost bin is on sale for £16.50*

-This offer is only available for residents in Leicester or Leicestershire.
+This offer is available for residents in Leicester or Leicestershire.

-Schools are entitled to one free 220 litre compost bin.
-We will also consider requests for the free compost bin from charities and other organisations.
+Schools are entitled to two free 220 litre compost bins.
+We will also consider requests for the free compost bin from growing club organisations and charities.